IHTSDO/snomed-database-loader/README.md

 SNOMED CT DATABASE
 ===============
-MYSQL SQL Scripts to create and populate a MYSQL or POSTGRES database with a SNOMED CT terminology release
+MYSQL SQL Scripts to create and populate a MYSQL or PostgreSQL database with a SNOMED CT terminology release

 Minimum Specification
 ---------------------
 - MYSQL v5.5.x
-- POSTGRES v.x
+- PostgreSQL v.x

 Installation